-We can't get rid of the wasp nest under the cedar siding of our home.
+How do we get rid of the wasp nest under our cedar siding??

 Question: Wasps have made a nest under the cedar siding of our home.
 We have tried a variety of sprays, but there is no good way to get most products up and under the siding.
 We have also tried to caulk the opening, but they just keep coming back.
 Any suggestions?

 Answer: These could possibly be yellow jackets, which are common in many different environments, from residential yards to forests.
 These insects are predators of flies and caterpillars during the spring and summer.
 They are also very dangerous, being the most aggressive wasp around.

 They are not easily controlled, especially after they have established a large nest under the siding of the house.
 These nests may contain hundreds of workers and they have the ability (and the attitude!) to sting many times.
 Control should proceed with caution.

 There are a variety of treatments that are available, but it would be something best left to a trained specialist to control these dangerous pests.